 - ensure the delivery of a consistent high quality of service to people who use Turning Point Scotland's services and in so doing contribute to the provision of the highest possible quality of social care support which meets the service specification.

 - work to the company's values - Because People Matter

-- undertake CPD (continuous professional development with the support of your line manager and use appraisals and supervision fully.
+- undertake CPD (continuous professional development), including management and leadership training and use appraisals and supervision fully.

 - keep your registration and membership to relevant professional bodies up to date and valid.

-- undertake any outstanding require qualification for registration, or if not working in a registered service qualify at the minimum of SVQ level 2 in Health and Social Care or SVQ3 with relevant additional units at SCQF level 7 relating to supervision and management.
+- undertake any outstanding require qualification for registration, or if not working in a registered service qualify at SVQ Level 4 Health and Social Care or SVQ3 with relevant additional units at SCQF level 7 relating to supervision and management.

-- undertake any other duties or responsibilities as may be deemed appropriate to the post by the Service Manager (or nominated deputy).
+- undertake any other duties or responsibilities as may be deemed appropriate to the post by the Service Manage or Operations Manager.